 1. Awareness Training

 Awareness training is the first component of HRT.
 In this stage, the therapist and client work together to uncover the warning signs that precede a habit.
 These may include specific thoughts, emotions, and behaviors.
 Furthermore, situations in which the habit typically occurs are explored.
-The goal is that a person develops both an internal and external awareness of their behaviors, so that appropriate action may be taken.2
+The goal of HRT is that a person develops both an internal and external awareness of their behaviors so appropriate action may be taken.2

 2. Competing Response Training

-As part of the second component of HRT, a therapist and client will collaborate on how to implement new, more desirable responses to replace the old one.2 For instance, an individual who bites their fingernails for comfort may choose instead to chew gum when triggered.
+As part of the second component of HRT, a therapist and client will collaborate on implementing new, more desirable responses to replace the old ones.2 For instance, an individual who bites their fingernails for comfort may choose instead to chew gum when triggered.
 In this case, the client is still engaging in similar behaviors, but the consequences of chewing gum are far less than fingernail biting.

 3. Motivation & Compliance

-In any therapeutic effort, it is important to proceed intentionally and consistently.
+In any therapeutic effort, proceed intentionally and consistently.
 As such, client motivation and compliance are necessary.
-The better someone is able to commit to a treatment plan, the more likely they are to achieve success.
+The better someone can commit to a treatment plan, the more likely they can succeed.
 In the third phase of HRT, a therapist and client work to use triggers as a method of inspiring motivation.2 Additionally, self-praise and support from others help enhance motivation and compliance.

 4. Relaxation Training